 Sizing, care, durability, and use-case details that appear repeatedly

 Scroll past the reviews to “Customer questions & answers.”
 These are literal questions buyers posted before purchase.
-The good ones (sorted by most voted) are questions enough people had that Amazon surfaced them to the top.
+The ones sorted to the top by votes are questions enough people had that Amazon surfaced them.

-Copy the questions verbatim.
-Don’t paraphrase.
-The exact phrasing is the asset.
+Copy the questions verbatim, and don’t paraphrase them, because the exact phrasing is the asset.

 For a thorough mine, work through the top 5-10 products in your category on Amazon, not just your own.
-You’re building a category-level corpus, not an audit of one product.
+You’re building a category-level corpus rather than an audit of one product.
 Budget two to three hours per product if you’re reading carefully.

 If manual extraction at scale feels prohibitive, tools like ReviewMeta and Helium 10 can export review text in bulk.
 They’re built for sellers but work just as well for pulling category research.
-Paid tiers range from $30-100/month; one month’s access is usually enough for a thorough corpus build.
+Paid tiers range from $30-100/month, and one month’s access is usually enough for a thorough corpus build.

 If you have more than a hundred product reviews across your store, you have enough signal to cluster questions systematically.
 Judge.me, Yotpo, Loox, and Stamped all export review data to CSV.